 Before heading out for your day’s adventures, take a stroll down Main Street, where over 115 sculptures and murals frame the wide pedestrian-friendly sidewalks of Downtown Grand Junction.
 With many of the sculptures being interactive, the kiddos will have a blast getting playful with the art.
 Be sure to keep a lookout for the larger-than-life bike, which is the perfect place for a photo of the fam.
 Grand Junction is known for friendly and helpful locals, so don’t hesitate to ask someone to take your photo!

-Pop into Rockslide Restaurant & Brewery, which is right Downtown.
-Their menu includes salads, sandwiches, tacos, pizza, burgers and a variety of entrees including mac and cheese.
-Now that lunch is in the bag, let the kiddos choose their adventure at a dino museum.
-Experience an earthquake and uncover Jurassic-era bones at the interactive, hands-on Dinosaur Journey Museum.
-For another fun and interactive museum, check out the exotic saltwater tanks and Charlie the chinchilla at the EUREKA!
-McConnell Science Museum, along with more than 100 other exhibits designed to make the wonders of science accessible and fun for all ages.
+After fueling up for the day, let the kiddos choose their adventure at the dino museum.
+Experience an earthquake simulator and uncover Jurassic-era bones at the interactive Dinosaur Journey Museum.
+For another fun and educational kid-friendly destination, check out the exotic saltwater tanks and hands-on science experiments at the EUREKA!
+McConnell Science Museum, complete with more than 100 exhibits designed to make the wonders of science accessible and fun for all ages.

-Need a sweet afternoon pick-me-up?
-Gelato Junction boasts nearly 80 flavors of creamy confection, with unique flavors like apple pie and the traditional Italian flavors of Zabajone — as well as the classics like ice cream sundaes, banana splits, malts and shakes.
-They also have a cool Kids Area in the restaurant that provides a fun and safe place for your little ones to hang out in.
+If you need a sweet afternoon pick-me-up, pop into Gelato Junction, which boasts over 80 flavors of creamy confection including unique flavors like apple pie and traditional Italian flavors such as Zabajone.
+Just like every great ice cream shop, they also have the classics like ice cream sundaes, banana splits, malts and shakes.
+Plus, the convenient kid's area provides a fun and safe place for your little ones to hang out while you relax and indulge.